ludeeus/action-shellcheck/README.md

     - name: Run ShellCheck
       uses: ludeeus/action-shellcheck@master
       with:
-        ignore: toignore
+        ignore: ignoreme ignoremetoo
 ```

-This will skip `sample/directory/with/files/toignore/test.sh`
+This will skip `sample/directory/with/files/ignoreme/test.sh` and `sample/directory/with/files/ignoremetoo/test.sh`

 ## Minimum severity of errors to consider (error, warning, info, style)